Anand Krishnamoorthi: Career

 Krishnamoorthi was the Supervising Sound Editor on Vishwaroopam, directed by Kamal Haasan, which was produced in Auro 3D format.
 He later led the ADR for the popular film Kalyana Samayal Saadham.
-He co-directed On a Quest, a film produced by the Chinmaya Mission on the life of Chinmayananda Saraswati which received a limited release around the world.
-He has directed a shortfilm of Suicide Counselling, an eye opener for students with suicidal tendencies.
+He co-directed On a Quest, a film produced by the Chinmaya Mission on the life of Chinmayananda Saraswati.

-Since 2015, he has led the sound design of Madras Talkies projects starting with O Kadal Kanmani, Kaatru Veliyidai, Chekka Chivantha Vaanam, the Payasam: Bheebatsa segment of the anthology Navarasa and is currently working on the forthcoming Ponniyin Selvan.
+Since 2015, he has led the sound design of Madras Talkies projects starting with O Kadal Kanmani, Kaatru Veliyidai, Chekka Chivantha Vaanam, the Payasam: Bheebatsa segment of the anthology Navarasa.
 In 2017, he was the sound designer for AR Murugadoss's action thriller Spyder and 2018, led the sound design on Director Vasanth's Sivaranjaniyum Innum Sila Pengalum which was notable for having no background score and reliant entirely upon sound design and effects.
+Notably, Krishnamoorthi was the Sound Designer of both films of the blockbuster series Ponniyin Selvan and will also serve as sound designer on the upcoming Thug Life.

 Since 2020, Anand has been editing the podcast "The Moving Curve", hosted by Rukmini S, a data journalist based in Chennai, on COVID-19 related data in India.
 In 2020 this podcast was awarded the Emergent Ventures Covid-19 India Prize by Marginal Revolution.

+In August 2024, it was announced that Anand had received the National Award for Sound Designing for Ponniyin Selvan Part 1.